AIDELabAZ/covid_food_security/README.md

 # Food Insecurity During the First Year of the COVID-19 Pandemic in Four African Countries: Replication Code
 This README describes the directory structure & should enable users to replicate all tables and figures for work related to Rudin-Rush, L. Michler, J.D., Josephson, A., and Bloem, J.R.
 (2022).
-"Food Insecurity During the First Year of the COVID-19 Pandemic in Four African Countries."
+"Food Insecurity During the First Year of the COVID-19 Pandemic in Four African Countries." *Food Policy 111*: 102306.
 The relevant survey data are available under under the High-Frequency Phone Survey collection: http://bit.ly/microdata-hfps.

 [![DOI](https://zenodo.org/badge/404811321.svg)](https://zenodo.org/badge/latestdoi/404811321)